Transgender rights in the United States: Treatment for minors

 Of the approximately 1.6 million Americans who are transgender, about 300,000 are under the age of 18.
 As of October 2023, approximately 105,200 transgender youth aged 13 to 17 lived in states where gender affirming care is banned for minors.
 However, around 26,000 of those youth are currently still able to access care in their state due to court orders that prohibit enforcement of the laws.
 Conversely, around 146,700 transgender youth live in states that have passed gender-affirming care "shield" laws that support access to care by protecting doctors and parents who prescribe or seek access to medical care for youth.
 An analysis from KFF in late January 2024 estimated that 38% of trans youth between the ages of 13–17 in the United States lived in states with laws limiting youth access to gender-affirming care.

 Bans on gender-affirming care have been criticized as governments interfering with the patient-doctor relationship and taking away healthcare decisions from parents and families for their children.
 State level bans on gender-affirming care in the United States have led some families with transgender children to move out of their states.

 In May 2024, the Department of Justice indicted a Texas doctor, Eithan Haim, for alleged HIPAA violations involving Texas Children's Hospital which he claimed was secretly providing gender-affirming care to minors.
 In January 2025, the Trump administration dropped the charges and the case was dismissed with prejudice.

-In October 2024, Texas attorney general Ken Paxton filed suit against a doctor who allegedly provided gender-affirming care to 21 minors after it had been banned for minors in the state, the first time that such a suit has been brought in the U.S.
+In October 2024, Texas Attorney General Ken Paxton filed suit against a doctor who allegedly provided gender-affirming care to 21 minors after it had been banned for minors in the state, the first time that such a suit has been brought in the U.S.

+On December 17, 2025, the House voted on H.R.
+3492, the "Protect Children's Innocence Act", a bill sponsored by Marjorie Taylor Greene that would make providing gender-affirming care to minors a Class C felony.
+The bill passed 216-211.
+The next day, the Department of Health and Human Services (HHS) announced its intent to impose a rule prohibiting hospitals from offering gender-affirming care to minors, as a condition of federal Medicare and Medicaid funding.
+The HHS utilized the euphemism "sex-rejecting procedures" to refer to the practice.

+On December 23, 2025, nineteen states and Washington D.C. joined a lawsuit against the HHS in response to its proposed ban on gender-affirming care for minors.

+As of the early 2020s, providing gender-affirming healthcare to trans minors is considered best practice by the American Medical Association (AMA), American Psychiatric Association, the Endocrine Society, American Academy of Pediatrics, and the World Professional Association for Transgender Health.